j3rk0/pyTableaux_ALC/README.md

 edges are stored in G.L['R']

-in lib.io there are some function to get input from manchester syntax as well as function to render the completion graph in dot languange of graphviz, so that we can export it or view it as pdf, image,...
+in lib.io there are some function to get the concept to satisfy in input from manchester syntax and the tbox from an owl file. as well as function to render the completion graph in dot languange of graphviz, so that we can export it or view it as pdf, image,...